 How does The Princeton Review’s NCLEX Score Guarantee work?

 If you take the test and don’t pass, after completing the course and meeting other requirements, you qualify for a full refund.
-See terms and conditions for more detailed information.
+See their terms and conditions for more detailed information.

 How accurate are The Princeton Review’s NCLEX questions?